cliffordwilliam/notebook/_posts/2025-08-24-setting-up-stuff.markdown

 This keeps the setup **minimal, easy to maintain, and flexible** for any future monitors you connect.

+You can use this to switch active monitor

+`Mod + < or Mod + > to switch the currently active monitor`

+And use this to switch the window to the other monitor

+`To move a window to another monitor in dwm, focus the window and then press Mod + Shift + < or Mod + Shift + >`

 ---

 ## 13. Update Arch System